carltonj2000/bun-hono-htmx/README.md

 Found this out then I tried deploying to vercel and only saw the built js code and not the output of the running js code.

+I selected Hono vs Elysia because it is marginally slower than Elysia and run on node vs bun which should make running node packages easier.
+Bun does have a node compatibility layer and should work with most/"all" node packages but I did not want to risk it for auth and db orm integration.

 ## Code History

 The in this repository is based on: